 Immigration regulations require that all non-citizens report any changes to their residential addresses, phone number, and email within 10 days.
 USF Scholars may report these changes via the “Update Local Address (Scholar)" e-form in iStart.
 Scholars sponsored by other Fulbright, IIE, or other US agencies should contact their program sponsors directly regarding change of address.

 Scholars may apply for an extension to their DS-2019 if the sponsoring department wishes to extend the stay and the J category allows extension.
-The sponsoring department should login to iStart to complete the DS-2019 Extension Form and return it to International Services at least one month before the current J-1 status expires (date as noted in section 3 of Form DS-2019).
+The sponsoring department should login to iStart to complete the DS-2019 Extension Form at least one month before the current J-1 status expires (date as noted in section 3 of Form DS-2019).

 Please review the travel information page before making plans to travel abroad.
 Scholars need a travel signature on their DS-2019 to travel.
 Signatures may be obtained by completing the “Travel Signature Request” eform in iStart.